I get up, I get down....

 i would be very happy to assist you all in a tour of this music. somehow i suspect this thread is more for the stuff that rubber-stamps the four-letter word across its caped back. or the six-letter word now that it's ye olde, reactionary 70's-worship as well as daring plunge into the future

-― Yul Brynner playing table tennis with a deviled kidney (imago), Saturday, 5 September 2015 09:56 (two years ago) Permalink
+― Yul Brynner playing table tennis with a deviled kidney (imago), Saturday, 5 September 2015 09:56 (three years ago) Permalink

 that's the thing, sometimes i feel like my music tastes haven't actually changed at all since my '90s prog-head days. the stuff i listened to used to be called "prog" and now it is called "symphonic black metal" or "nu jazz" or "chamber folk" or "abstract hip-hop" or "microhouse" or one of a thousand different things, but honestly, who the hell do the people who come up with these names think they're fooling? it ain't me.